 Note: Due to the naming conflict with an unrelated project powerline is named powerline-status in PyPI.

-Note: If you are powerline developer you should be aware that pip install --editable does not currently fully work.
-If you install powerline this way you will be missing powerline executable and need to symlink it.
+Note: Powerline developers should be aware that "pip install -editable" does not currently fully work.
+Installation performed this way are missing powerline executable that needs to be symlinked.
 It will be located in scripts/powerline.

 Fonts installation

 Fontconfig